Tampa Bay Reforestation and Environmental Effort

-Tampa Bay Reforestation and Environmental Effort, Inc. more commonly known as "T.R.E.E.
-Inc.", is a grassroots nonprofit environmental organization based out of the Tampa Bay Area.
+Tampa Bay Reforestation and Environmental Effort, Inc., more commonly known as "T.R.E.E.
+Inc.", was a grassroots nonprofit environmental organization based in the Tampa Bay Area.
 It promoted the practice of volunteers raising and then planting trees along the interstates, roadways, and parks of the greater Tampa Bay Area to beautify and preserve the environment.
-To date, T.R.E.E.
-Inc. has planted over 30,702 trees and palms.
+Over its 40-year existence, T.R.E.E.
+Inc. planted over 31,181 trees and palms.

-Early years 1983-1987
+Early years 1983–1987

-A group of friends started this organization because they wanted to see more trees being planted in the Tampa Bay Area.
+The group was started in order to plant more trees in the Tampa Bay Area.
 On February 8, 1983, T.R.E.E.
 Inc. was incorporated under Florida law.

 T.R.E.E.
-Inc.'s modus operandi, throughout the first 22 years of its existence, had been to purchase bare root tree seedlings, grow them in 1-gallon containers for one growing season, step them up into 3-gallon containers for a second growing season, and then donate or out-plant them prior to their third growing season.
+Inc.'s modus operandi for the first 22 years of their existence was to purchase bare root tree seedlings, grow them in 1-gallon containers for one growing season, step them up into 3-gallon containers for a second growing season, and then donate or out-plant them before their third growing season.

-The variety of trees that was most commonly used during this period was the genetically improved or superior North Florida Slash Pine (Pinus elliottii var. "elliottii").
+The different kind of trees that were most commonly used during this period was the genetically improved or superior North Florida Slash Pine (Pinus elliottii var. "elliottii").
 It was selected due to its adaptability, rapid growth, and relative ease of maintenance after establishment.
 Hardwood trees during that time were typically purchased as 4" potted seedlings.
 Varieties typically used were Sweetgum (Liquidambar styraciflua), Pignut Hickory (Carya glabra), and Loblolly Bay (Gordonia lasianthus).

 Transition years 1988–1989

-In January 1988, William Moriaty stepped down as president so that he could relocate to Gainesville, Florida with his wife, Karen Cashon, as she would be attending the University of Florida later that year.
+In January 1988, William Moriaty stepped down as president so that he could relocate to Gainesville, Florida with his wife, the late Karen Cashon, as she would be attending the University of Florida later that year.
 As a result, an almost entirely new slate of directors served from 1988 to 1989.
-Vice President Bob Scheible was the only founding member to serve during this two-year period in the same capacity that he did at the organization's creation.
+Vice President Bob Scheible was the only founding member to serve during these two years in the same capacity that he did at the organization's creation.